vllm-project/vllm/docs/source/models/vlm.rst

     The specific image processor version to use.
 It can be a branch name, a tag name, or a commit id.
 If unspecified, will use the default version.

+.. option:: --no-image-processor

+    Disables the use of image processor, even if one is defined for the model on huggingface.

 Offline Batched Inference
 -------------------------